-Bulky waste collections are collected using a 7.5t box van with tail lift crewed by driver + 1 loader.
-Fridges and freezers are collected separately on Fridays each week by the same crew as part of there duties.
+Bulky waste collections are collected using a 7.5 tonne box van with tail lift crewed by driver + 1 loader.
+Fridges and freezers are collected separately on Fridays each week by the same crew as part of their duties.

-Waste electrical and electronic equipment (WEEE) is segregated and stored separately at the depot before delivery to end points.
+Waste Electrical and Electronic Equipment (WEEE) is segregated and stored separately at the depot before delivery to end points.